conrs/blog/_posts/2023-09-13-whats-the-deal-with-relational-databases.md

 excerpt_separator: <!--more-->
 ---

 I recently wrote an internal blog post at [Truepill](https://truepill.com) intended to make relational databases a little more approachable for folks that are coming from a more document-oriented world.

-Given the positive internal receiption, I decided to create a public version.
+Given the positive internal reception, I decided to create a public version.
 The main things I covered were:
-- Schemas
+- Schemas,
-- Normalization of Data
+- Normalization of Data, and
 - Relationships

 <!--more-->